dianapaduret/Client-Server-Medical-Management-System/README.md

 - applying OOP principles in a complete Java application
 - separating persistence, business logic, and user interaction
 - organizing a project for readability and maintainability
 - building an application with a client-server oriented structure

+## How to Run

+1. Clone the repository
+2. Open the project in an IDE with Java support
+3. Build the project using Maven
+4. Start the server
+5. Start the client
+6. Use the console menus to interact with the application

 ## Project Structure